katrina799/4G06CapstoneProjectT5/.github/pull_request_template.md

 ## Testing

-Please mention the verfication/testing used for this PR, which help other collaborators to verify (**please remove this**).
+Please mention the verification/testing used for this PR, which helps others to verify (**please remove this**).

 ## Type of action